 Shooting, whether of gamebirds or other species, is normally unaffected by the controls on bird flu outbreaks.
-An exception is if the outbreak is of the very serious H5N1 type in wild birds, when all shooting may be stopped only within the control zones to reduce the risk of moving infected birds around.
-Anyone attending a shoot should follow good personal biosecurity and should regularly cleanse and disinfect clothing, footwear and vehicles - this is particularly important if they have any contact with game birds, poultry or other captive birds.
+An exception is if the outbreak is of the very serious H5N1 type in wild birds, when all shooting is automatically stopped only within the control zones to reduce the risk of moving infected birds around.